Ardscoil Rís, Limerick: Sport

-Rugby, hurling and basketball are the main sporting activities of the school.
-The Munster Schools Senior Cup and Junior Cup competitions (rugby), the Dr. Harty Cup (Munster 'A' Colleges Hurling) (Winners (5): 2010, 2011, 2014, 2016, 2018), The Dean Ryan Cup (Munster 'A' Colleges Under-16 hurling) (2008 Winners) and The White Cup (Munster 'A' Colleges Under 15 Hurling)(2011 and 2012 Winners) the Limerick Colleges competitions (GAA) and the South West of Ireland League (basketball) are highlights of the sporting calendar.
-Under the stewardship of hurling encyclopaedia Niall Crowe Ardscoil Rís have become the most successful Limerick hurling school of recent times.
-On 11 March 2010 Ard Scoil Ris became the first Limerick team since 1993 to win the Harty Cup (Munster schools hurling championship).
-They defeated the 2009 champions Thurles CBS after a third replay and lost to St. Kieran's College in the All Ireland Final later that year.
-On the 8th November 2014 Paul O'Connell captained Ireland against South Africa in the Aviva Stadium, Seán Cronin started at hooker and Dave Kilcoyne came on as a replacement in the 73rd minute, this was the first and only time that three past pupils of the school earned Ireland caps on the same day.
+Rugby, hurling and field hockey are the main sporting activities of the school.
+Teams representing the school have won the Munster Schools Senior Cup and Junior Cup competitions (rugby), the Dr. Harty Cup (Munster 'A' Colleges Hurling), the Dean Ryan Cup (Munster 'A' Colleges Under-16 hurling) and the White Cup (Munster 'A' Colleges Under 15 Hurling).

+Ardscoil Rís is one of the most successful Limerick schools in hurling.
+In March 2010, Ard Scoil Ris became the first Limerick team since 1993 to win the Dr. Harty Cup (Munster schools hurling championship).
+They defeated the 2009 champions Thurles CBS after a third replay and lost to St. Kieran's College in the All-Ireland final later that year.
+In 2022, Arscoil Rís defeated St. Kierans college to win the Croke Cup, the All-Ireland senior hurling schools title.
+It was the first time the Croke Cup had been won by a Limerick side in over 50 years.

+On 8 November 2014, Paul O'Connell captained Ireland against South Africa in the Aviva Stadium, Seán Cronin started at hooker and Dave Kilcoyne came on as a replacement in the 73rd minute, this was the first and only time that three past pupils of the school earned Ireland caps on the same day.